 When you retire, do you resign?

 Yes.
-Retirement is a type of resignation, but it typically comes with a more celebratory and appreciative tone.
+Retirement is a type of resignation, but it usually comes with a more celebratory and appreciative tone, and a longer notice period.

-Your retirement resignation letter is more than paperwork, it’s your professional farewell.
+A retirement resignation letter is more than paperwork.
+It’s your professional farewell.
 By giving enough notice, expressing gratitude, and offering help during the transition, you’ll leave a lasting positive impression.
-Use the retirement resignation letter examples above to guide you and ensure your departure reflects the same professionalism you brought to your career.
+Use the retirement resignation letter examples above to guide you, and lean on HR for the details about pension, Medicare, and benefits timing.
+The letter is the start of the conversation.
+The handover is where you finish strong.

 Others also read